Other qualifications and courses

 The Postgraduate Diploma in Sport Science (*subject to CUAP approval, due August 2017) will require 120 points, with two compulsory courses and two elective courses.
 It will have both Semester One and Two intakes.

-The Master of Sport Science (*subject to TEC approval due August 2017)will require 180 points of which 90 points (three courses) will be compulsory.
+The Master of Sport Science will require 180 points of which 90 points (three courses) will be compulsory.
 Students will normally be required to have achieved a B average in their undergraduate degree.
 There will be intakes in both Semesters One and Two.

 Students of other degrees with an interest in Sport Coaching may include our courses in other degrees.
 Sport Coaching is also a popular choice for a double degree with common combinations including Law, Commerce and Management.